ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Introduction

 The main findings of this study can be summarized as follows.
 First, the estimated elasticity of substitution between ICT equipment and skilled labor is much smaller than that between ICT equipment and unskilled labor.
-This result supports the capital\textendash skill complementarity hypothesis that ICT equipment is more complementary to skilled than unskilled labor.
-Second, the capital\textendash skill complementarity effect is large enough to account for a rise in the skill premium in most OECD countries.
-Third, changes in the skill premium can be attributed mainly to observed factors such as capital and labor quantities in the majority of OECD countries.
-Fourth, as its consequences, a large part of the differences in changes in the skill premium among those countries can be explained by observed factors including ICT equipment.
-Fifth, the rise in relative demand for skilled to unskilled labor is attributable to the fall in the rental price of ICT equipment in most OECD countries.
+This result supports the capital\textendash skill complementarity hypothesis that ICT equipment is more complementary to skilled labor than unskilled labor.
+Second, the capital\textendash skill complementarity effect associated with a rise in ICT equipment is large enough to account for a rise in the skill premium in the goods and service sectors of most OECD countries.
+The capital\textendash skill complementarity effect is greater for the goods sector than the service sector in most OECD countries.
+Third, when ICT equipment is distinguished from non-ICT capital, changes in the skill premium are attributable mainly to observed capital and labor quantities in the goods and service sectors of the majority of OECD countries.
+Fourth, as its consequences, a large part of the differences in changes in the skill premium among those countries can be explained by the relative quantities of ICT equipment, skilled labor, and unskilled labor.
+Fifth, a rise in the relative demand for skilled to unskilled labor is attributable to a fall in the rental price of ICT equipment in the goods and service sectors of most OECD countries.
 Finally, a rise in skilled labor has a greater effect on reducing the skill premium in the presence than in the absence of capital\textendash skill complementarity.
-This result points to the possibility that the contribution of higher education expansion to reducing the skill premium is understated if capital\textendash skill complementarity is ignored.
+This result points to the possibility that the contribution of higher education expansion to reducing the skill premium would be understated if capital\textendash skill complementarity is not taken into account.

 The remainder of this paper is organized as follows.
-The next section reviews the related literature.
-Section \ref{sec: model} presents the four-factor aggregate production function used to account for changes in the skill premium.
-Section \ref{sec: data} describes the data and variables used for the analysis.
+The next section briefly reviews the related literature.
+Section \ref{sec: model} presents the sector-level production function used to account for changes in the skill premium.
+Section \ref{sec: data} describes the data and variables used in the analysis.
 Section \ref{sec: estimation} outlines the econometric specifications and techniques.
 Section \ref{sec: results} discusses the estimation results and their implications.
 The final section provides a summary and conclusions.